vda-lab/vda-lab.github.io/_posts/2019-10-31-lambda-architecture.md

 * Do not remove this line (it will not be displayed) {:toc}

-In this post, we'll revisit some of the more conceptual differences between using SQL and NoSQL databases, and touch upon the lambda architecture, which is a model that can help you think about working with large and/or complex datasets.
+In this post, we'll revisit some of the more conceptual differences between using SQL and NoSQL databases, and touch upon the lambda architecture, which is a model to help you think about working with large and/or complex datasets.

 Input for this post comes for a large part from the book by Marz and Warren "Big Data: Principles and best practices of scalable realtime data systems" (Manning Publications, 2015).

-Note: whenever I mention "application" below, I'm not necessarily talking about a program complete with user interface that you can install on your Windows machine as a `.exe` or something that ends up in your `Applications` folder is you're using OSX.
+Note: whenever I mention "application" below, I'm not necessarily talking about a program complete with user interface that you can install on your Windows machine as a `.exe` or something that ends up in your `Applications` folder if you're using OSX.
 "Application" is more generic than this, and also covers cases where you're investigating data in R or SAS (either in an interactive or non-interactive way).

-## SQL "vs" NoSQL
+## SQL vs NoSQL
-Yes, that's right, it's the _versus_ that's in quotes, and not the NoSQL.
 As mentioned in the previous post, NoSQL is not about not using SQL, but about picking the right _combination_ of database architectures.

 We've seen that NoSQL is about a set of concepts that allow the rapid and efficient processing of datasets with a focus on performance, reliability and agility.
 Core themes are that these solutions: